nsw logo NSW Government

 Abuse, assault and threats can happen at work.

-Violence is a threat or incident of harm.
-Violence can also be psychological acts of harm.
+Violence is a threatened or enacted form of harm that can be physical and/or psychological in nature.
 In a workplace, it is the most extreme form of unacceptable behaviour.
 It covers a broad range of behaviours that can create a risk to the health and safety of workers.
+Incidents of violence can be a singular occurrence or repeated.

 It includes: